 A parliamentary group is formed by all MPs of one party.
 As a rule, the parliamentary groups convene once a week.
 Within each parliamentary group a kind of division of labour prevails: Expert speakers concern themselves with various policy fields, working groups deal with key subject areas, such as education, finances, and social affairs.
 Generally speaking, the decisions taken by a parliamentary group are represented jointly in the plenary sessions (parliamentary group discipline).

 Committees are the parliamentary bodies that concern themselves with different subject areas.
 They convene for meetings as required by the tasks assigned to them by the Plenary.
 In contrast to plenary sessions, which are always held in Kiel, the committees travel to other locations from time to time to gather relevant information “in the field”.
-IIn its 19th legislative period, the Parliament of Schleswig-Holstein has nine standing committees with 11 members each, which reflects the majority situation: the CDU (four seats), THE GREENS (one seat) and the FDP (one seat) can use their majority also in the committees to prevail push through their decisions against the opposition.
-The other seats in the committees are held by the SPD (three), the AfD and the SSW (one each).
+IIn its 19th legislative period, the Parliament of Schleswig-Holstein has nine standing committees with 11 members each, which reflects the majority situation: the CDU (five seats) and THE GREENS (two seats) can use their majority also in the committees to prevail push through their decisions against the opposition.
+The other seats in the committees are held by the SPD (two), the FDP and the SSW (one each).
 The Petitions Committee is an exception in this context as well because it has 13 members.